hpcleuven/VscDocumentation/source/access/getting_access.rst

 documentation on the user portal.
 When in doubt, you can also contact your local support team.
 This does not require a VSC account.

-Furthermore, it can also be useful to take one of the introductory courses that we organise periodically at all universities.
-However, it is best to apply for your VSC account before the course since you also can then also do the exercises during the course.
-We strongly urge people who are not familiar with the use of a Linux supercomputer to take such a course.
-After all, we do not have enough staff to help everyone individually for all those generic issues.

-There is an exception to the rule that you need a VSC account to access the VSC systems: Users with a valid VUB account can access the Tier-2 systems at the VUB.

 Your account also includes two “blocks” of disk space: your home directory and data directory.
 Both are accessible from all VSC clusters.
 When you log in to a particular cluster, you will also be assigned one